SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/lsgkm/README.md

 ```

-First try to train a model using simple test files.
-Type the following command in the parent directory:
+To begin, start by training a model using simple test files.
+You can initiate the process by entering the following command in the parent directory:

 ```
 bin/gkmtrain example/ABF2_pos_train.fa example/ABF2_neg_train.fa output/ABF2_gkmtrain
 ```

-It will generate `ABF2_gkmtrain.model.txt` in the `output/` directory, which will then be used for scoring of any DNA sequences as described below.
+After executing the training command, it will generate `ABF2_gkmtrain.model.txt` in the `output/` directory.
+This model file will be used for scoring of any DNA sequences as described below.

-You can also perform cross-validation (CV) analysis with `-x <N>` option.
+Additionally, you can also perform cross-validation (CV) analysis with the `-x <N>` option.
 For example, the following command will perform 5-fold CV.

 ```
 bin/gkmtrain -x 5 example/ABF2_pos_train.fa example/ABF2_neg_train.fa output/ABF2_train_gkmtrain
 ```
-The result will be stored in `ABF2_gkmtrain.cvpred.txt` in the `output/` directory.
+The results will be saved in `ABF2_gkmtrain.cvpred.txt` in the output/ directory.

-Please note that it will run SVM training *N* times, which can take time if training sets are large.
-In this case, you can perform CV analysis on a specific set by using `-i <I>` option for parallel runnings.
-The output will be `<outprefix>.cvpred.<I>.txt`.
+Please note that SVM training will be run *N* times, which can be time-consuming for large training sets.
+In such cases, you can perform CV analysis on a specific set by using the `-i <I>` option for parallel runs.
+The output will be saved as `<outprefix>.cvpred.<I>.txt`.

 The format of the cvpred file is as follows: